Victoria Literacy Connection: A Brief History

 Executive Director

-Christine has nearly twenty years of extensive experience in managing non-profit programs internationally, nationally and regionally.
+Christine has over twenty years of extensive experience in managing non-profit programs internationally, nationally and regionally.
 This path was pre-determined through her academic studies in the realms of Political Science, Project Management and Philanthropy.
 She worked within Humanitarian Aid under the auspices of the International Committee of the Red Cross and the Canadian Red Cross.

 Katerina Weller